7 Best Renters Insurance Companies in Iowa 2025

 We also like that they have a free mobile app and have prioritized online accessibility, so it’s easy to get a quote, buy a policy, or file a claim on your renters insurance.

-The average cost of Iowa renters insurance with Allstate is just $85 per year, which works out to $7/month, well below the national and state averages.
+The average cost of Iowa renters insurance with Allstate is just $85 per year, totaling $7/month, well below the national and state averages.

 Read a full Allstate renters insurance review.